MagicInUse/Mongo-Network/README.md

 # Mongo-Network
-Learning how to utilize Mongo and Mongoose for NoSQL databases
+Learning how to utilize Mongo and Mongoose for NoSQL databases in the form of a social network backend